Preserving Clusters in Error-Bounded Lossy Compression of Scientific Particle Data: Introduction

-\begin{itemize} \item \textbf{A Novel Correction Algorithm}: We propose a method for preserving the single-linkage clusters of particle data while satisfying user-defined coordinate error bounds; \item \textbf{GPU and Distributed Parallelism}: We design and implement a distributed, data-parallel solver that scales across multi-node CPU and GPU clusters via MPI; \item \textbf{Comprehensive Evaluation}: We provide a rigorous validation across multiple scientific datasets and state-of-the-art compressors using clustering metrics MCC and HMF. \end{itemize}
+\begin{itemize} \item \textbf{A constraint hierarchy for cluster preservation}: We show that single-linkage cluster-membership queries depend on connected components rather than the complete set of proximity links, and derive three progressively smaller constraint sets. \item \textbf{A correction algorithm}: We propose a correction algorithm that preserves single-linkage cluster membership for particle data while satisfying user-defined coordinate error bounds. \item \textbf{GPU and distributed parallelism}: We design and implement a distributed, data-parallel solver that scales across multi-node CPU and GPU clusters via MPI. \item \textbf{Comprehensive evaluation}: We validate the method across multiple scientific datasets and state-of-the-art base compressors using query-oriented clustering metrics. \end{itemize}